lisad0313/ClimateWins-MachineLearning/README.md

-# Weather Conditions and Climate Change with ClimateWins.
+# Weather Conditions and Climate Change with ClimateWins

 ## Introduction